hellowebbooks/hellowebapp/README.md

-## Hello Web App: Intro to web app development using Python and Django
+## Hello Web App: Intro to Web App Development Using Python and Django

 Hi, I'm Tracy!
 This is the GitHub repository for [HelloWebApp.com](http://hellowebapp.com)'s open source files.
 Hello Web App is a book to walk right-brained and new programmers through the process of building their first web app using Python and Django.
 Anticipated release in July 2014 for both the  e-book and paperback book.
 Sign up to be informed of updates at [HelloWebApp.com](http://hellowebapp.com).